raspberrypilearning/networking-lessons/lesson-3/README.md

 ## Homework

-Homework will be an open challenge to find a device in the school or family home that has an in -built DHCP server.
+Homework will be an open challenge to find a device in the school or family home that has a built-in DHCP server.
 Write 100 words about why this DHCP server is being used in this place.